matthew-robertson/Useful_things/I Learned Something Today/Biology.md

 1. The Underwood Tariff Act banned the import of feathers in 1918.

 # Human medicine
 1. Auto-brewery syndrome is a bizarre condition where people end up with brewer's yeast taking over their intestines, turning the carbs they eat into alcohol and making them constantly drunk.
+(Sawbones: Auto-brewery Syndrome)
 1. Short Gut Syndrome is exactly what it sounds like, and might cause auto-brewery syndrome.
+(Sawbones: Auto-brewery Syndrome)
 1. While your short intestine is about 20ft long, a lot of it isn't strictly speaking necessary.
 You'll be ok-ish with as little as 6ft.
+(Sawbones: Auto-brewery Syndrome)
+1. Ben Franklin was one of the first to confront the myth that being wet in the cold would get you sick.
+He knew this because he knew so many sailors, and they weren't constantly sick.
+(Sawbones: Ben Franklin)